Hiring a Photographer for Car Dealership Inventory

 Red Flags That Should End the Conversation

-“I customize every shoot from scratch.”
+“I customize every shoot from scratch” means no repeatable process.

 Photos Support Your Whole Marketing Stack, Not Just the VDP